-Given that problematic analyses using flexible measures can be difficult to identify in a published paper unless such analyses are reported (and why would they be?), FlexibleMeasures.com
+Given that problematic analyses using flexible measures can be difficult to identify in any given individual paper, FlexibleMeasures.com

 is dedicated to collecting, aggregating, and communicating examples of flexible measures in the literature to encourage reflection about both the use of flexible measures in research and the validity of studies that rely on them.